React-native Elements Button Group

 const in

-classes, I tried moving them out but then it loses the functionality of which one is selected defeating the purpose anyway
+classes, I tried moving them out of the class, but then it loses the functionality of which one is selected defeating the purpose anyway

 https://turtlewolfe.github.io/imagePicker/